-The Corporate Safety and Health Manager (CSHM) shall be responsible for the implementation of the Bloodborne Pathogen Exposure Control Program contained in the PIKA Corporate Safety and Health Program, and for monitoring the implementation of this SOP.
-To this effect, the CSHM is responsible for the following:
+The Corporate Environmental Safety and Health Manager (CESHM) shall be responsible for the implementation of the Bloodborne Pathogen Exposure Control Program contained in the PIKA Corporate Environmental Safety and Health Program, and for monitoring the implementation of this ESHP.
+To this effect, the CESHM is responsible for the following:

-- 1. Conducting a review of PIKA job classifications to determine which will have a reasonably anticipated potential for an occupational exposure and completing the exposure determination forms. - 2.
-Ensuring that Universal Precautions are implemented for all job classifications involving occupational exposure; - 3.
-Ensuring that appropriate PPE is provided to and properly used by all employees whose job tasks involve the potential for occupational exposures; - 4.
-Developing procedures for the decontamination of items or surfaces contaminated with blood or infectious body fluids; - 5.
-Providing guidance to ensure that regulated waste is properly labeled/identified and disposed of in accordance with all applicable federal, state and local regulations; - 6.
-Ensuring that the Hepatitis B vaccination is made available to occupationally exposed employees at no cost to the employee;

-- Completes Parts II and III of the Post Exposure Evaluation and Follow-up Form (Figure 20-3) after an exposure incident and ensuring the health care professional receives pertinent information for the post exposure evaluation; - 8.
-Providing training to all occupationally exposed workers; - 9.
-Ensuring that medical and training records are maintained as required; and - 10.
+- 1. Conducting a review of PIKA job classifications to determine which will have a reasonably anticipated potential for an occupational exposure and completing the exposure determination forms; - Verifying during site audits that Universal Precautions are implemented and appropriate PPE is available for job classifications involving occupational exposure; - 3.
+Developing procedures for the decontamination of items or surfaces contaminated with blood or infectious body fluids; - Providing guidance to project personnel related to the proper labeling, and disposition of regulated waste in accordance with applicable Federal, state and local regulations; - 5.
+Making the Hepatitis B vaccination available to occupationally exposed employees at no cost to the employee; - 6.
+Completing Parts II and III of the Post BBP Exposure Evaluation and Follow-up Form (ESHF-520) after an exposure incident and ensuring the health care professional receives pertinent information for the post exposure evaluation; - 7.
+Providing training to occupationally exposed workers; - 8.
+Working with the PIKA Human Resource personnel to maintain medical and training records as required by this and other ESHPs; and - 9.
 Performing an annual review of the Exposure Control Plan.